 The fake “System Mac OS is infected” message often appears because you’ve accidentally allowed notifications on an untrustworthy website.
 Be careful about allowing notifications to avoid this issue.
 However, these notifications can also be caused by rogue browser extensions, which can be a threat to your Mac and MacBook security features.

-Our expert recommendations on how to get rid of virus pop-ups on Mac will hopefully stop the pop-ups from appearing, but you should also check your Mac for viruses too.
+Our expert recommendations on how to get rid of virus pop-ups on Mac will hopefully stop pop-ups like Apple Security Alert and similar from appearing, but you should also check your Mac for viruses.
 Here, MacKeeper’s Antivirus is ideal, thanks to its mix of on-demand scanning and real-time protection.
 Check it out today.